Select Page

 When a product goes out of stock, you’re left with frustrated customers.
 The problem gets worse when understocking accompanies an increase in demand.
 When stock levels don’t update across selling channels, many companies can inadvertently sell unavailable merchandise.
 This situation can lead to shipping delays, further compounding customer disappointments.
 Customers will quickly turn to competitors.
 Understocking results in lost sales opportunities and decreases customer loyalty.

 Understocking is one of the most significant inventory issues in retail.
 Out-of-stocks cost the average retailer 4.1% in lost revenue.
 This figure adds to an annual total of $129.5 billion for North American companies.
-Also, the average retailer has a shrink rate of 1.38%, which has cost the industry an estimated $50.6 billion.

 An inventory management solution with sales forecasting, like Finale Inventory, can help.
 Our system integrates with many e-commerce and POS sales systems for accurate sales data.
 We can even update inventory levels across selling channels in real-time.
 You’ll also receive reorder reports calculated based on sales velocity, lead times and your desired safety stock levels.
 Our barcode inventory management solution can also increase the efficiency of manual stock takes.
 More accurate barcode stock counts can help you estimate your shrinkage and help recover lost inventory by catching it early.